-Ochsenfurt, a beer town in the Franconian wine region
+Ochsenfurt, a beer town in the wine country of Franconia

 Ochsenfurts The old town is surrounded by an intact city wall.
 We park our mobile home in a large parking lot on Mainuferstraße.
 From there we take a walk through the city.
 Old city gates, well-preserved half-timbered houses, wrought-iron shop signs, cobblestone streets and even a vintage car take us back in time.
 It seems to stand still in this place.
-On the market square, young and old sit comfortably together on benches, discuss the day's events, meet friends and enjoy the sunny day.
+On the market square, young and old sit comfortably together on benches, discuss the events of the day, meet friends and, on top of that, enjoy the sunny day.

 We'll do it for you and watch the bustle of the city for a while.
 No one seems to be in a hurry here.
 There is a mother with her teenage daughter.
 She looks at a statue of St. George as he sits on his horse and kills the dragon.
 There, an elderly man meets a friend and invites her to a cup of coffee.
 In front of the town hall, a group of cyclists is cycling into the city, apparently on the main bike path.
 I'm happy about the time gained in Markbreit.
 Can we just like the Ochsenfurtern and take a long lunch break in a pizzeria on the Main and enjoy the beautiful views of the city and the river.

-Wurzburg. the largest city in the Franconian wine region
+Wuerzburg. the largest city in the wine country of Franconia

-The next stage destination of our pleasure trip through the Franconian wine region is Würzburg.
-This city surprises us with its prince-bishop's splendor.
-We can still feel the power exercised by the ecclesiastical rulers: magnificent palaces and town houses, hospitals and wine taverns testify to the wealth that they had amassed over the centuries.
+The next stage of our pleasure journey through the Franconian wine-growing region is Würzburg.
+This city surprises us with prince-bishop splendor.
+To this day we can feel the power exercised by the ecclesiastical rulers: magnificent palaces and town houses, hospitals and wine taverns bear witness to the wealth they had accumulated over the centuries.
 We explore the city on a guided tour that lets us experience Würzburg and its wines.
-Ms. Eberlein (Tel.
-0176/96669771) shows us how and where to get them in the episcopal city wines can try.
-We discover picturesque corners, beautiful inner courtyards, wonderful rococo facades and markets and parks "that not even some Würzburgers know" - according to Ms. Eberlein.
+Mrs. Eberlein (Tel.
+0176 / 96669771) shows us how and where you can taste which wines in the episcopal city.
+We discover picturesque corners, beautiful inner courtyards, wonderful rococo facades and markets and parks "that not even many Würzburgers know" - according to Mrs. Eberlein.

-Würzburg impresses us so much that we will introduce you to the city in another article want.
+Würzburg impresses us so much that we will introduce you to the city in another article.

-Worth a detour is the Rococo garden in Veitshöchheim, Hedges, fountains, ponds, figures and pavilions invite you to stroll and linger on the wide paths in the center of the park.
-Hidden places offer shady retreats in the midday heat and secluded corners where you can enjoy the silence.
-The Rococo garden of Veitshöchheim is a place of contemplation, where you can recover from the hustle and bustle of everyday life.
-That uses young and old.
-On our walk we hear different languages: French and English as well as Indian and Arabic.
-Visitors from all over the world as well as families from the area come here for their weekend walk.
+Worth a detour is the Rococo garden in Veitshöchheim.
+Hedges, fountains, ponds, figures and pavilions invite you to walk and linger along the wide paths in the center of the park.
+Hidden places offer shady retreats in the midday heat and cozy corners where you can enjoy the silence.
+Veitshöchheim's rococo garden is a place of contemplation where you can relax from the hustle and bustle of everyday life.
+This benefits young and old.
+On our walk we hear a wide variety Languages: French and English as well as Indian and Arabic.
+Visitors from all over the world as well as families from the surrounding area come here for their weekend walks.